apache/openwhisk-wskdeploy/docs/wskdeploy_inputs.md

 # Whisk Deploy Inputs

-In this programming guide, we are going to discuss `inputs` section of manifest and deployment file and command line options such as `--param` and `--param-file`.
-Let's start with some background.
+In this programming guide, we are going to discuss `inputs` section of manifest and deployment file along with command line options `--param` and `--param-file`.
+First some background.

 We define a project in manifest/deployment file which is a collection of packages.
-A package in turn is a collection of OpenWhisk entities such as actions, sequences, triggers, rules, and apis.
-These OpenWhisk entities in manifest/deployment files generally need data from users/environment for its successful deployment.
+A package in turn is a collection of OpenWhisk entities such as actions, sequences, triggers, rules, apis, etc. These OpenWhisk entities in manifest/deployment files generally need data from users/environment for its successful deployment.
 This data includes:

-* Default values of action parameters specially sensitive information such as passwords, etc.
+* Default values of action parameters including sensitive information such as credentials.
-* Package bindings which are created outside of an existing deployment, for example, Cloudant, Slack package bindings, etc.
+* Shared package bindings which are created outside of an existing deployment, for example, Cloudant, Slack, etc.
-* GitHub credentials in case of deploying private GitHub repo, and many more.
+* Service credentials, for example, cloudant credentials, slack token, etc

+Inputs can be specified at different levels:

+ * Action Inputs
+ * Trigger Inputs
+ * Package Inputs
+ * Project Inputs

+And can be specified in multiple different ways:

+* Manifest file
+* Deployment file
+* CLI using `--param` and `--param-file`

+Before we dive into details of each level of inputs with all different ways, `wskdeploy` follows a particular order in which the values are read:

+* Input values specified using `--param` and/or `--param-file` takes the highest precedence order.
+The values specified on CLI are taken to the server.
+* Next, input values are read from deployment file
+* Last, input values are read from manifest file

+### Action Inputs:

 Let's start with a simple example of a `helloworld` action which has two inputs `name` and `place`.
-These inputs are defined at action level.

 ```yaml
 packages: